neillarkin/gnotek-site/README.md

 Purchasing music – functionality could be developed to allow users to purchase music from the artist by redirecting users to other music content services such as Bandcamp or Soundcloud.

 ## Testing
 Testing was carried out on the latest versions of Chrome, Firefox and Edge.
-Responsive Android and iOS testing was performed on Chrome, Firefox, FireFox Focus and Safari.
+Responsive testing was performed on Android (Chrome)and iOS(Safari).
+Testing was carried out using Responsinator.com and Chromes' dev tools views.
 The site was developed with a mobile to desktop approach where changes and feature additions were  constantly viewed and tested on both mobile and screen sizes.
 This approach helped discover any potential design issues early on.
 For example the navigation bar logo had to become hidden on mobile view.